+Ticks are born parasites.
+There are around 70 species of ticks in Australia.
 Ticks live in the ground where their eggs incubate in moist humid leafy environments.
 They then hatch into larvae where they climb vegetation waiting to jump onto a host.
 After engorging themselves with blood, they drop to the ground to moult.
 The larva then becomes a nymph, which crawls onto vegetation awaiting a new host repeating the whole process.
 Once the nymph moults and becomes an adult, they go into a mating cycle.
 They male dies after mating and the female finds a third host.

 How do we come in contact with Rickettsia or Q Fever Micro-organism?

-“Coxiella Burnetti” is extremely virulent as even one bacterium can cause infection.
-It is extremely resistant to inactivation and can survive for months in dust, wool, hides, clothing, straw, packing materials, faeces particles and is commonly spread by aerosol water spray.
+Coxiella Burnetti is extremely virulent, as even one bacterium can cause infection.
+It survives for months in dust, wool, animal hides, clothing, straw, packing materials and faeces particles.
 The organism localises in the mammary glands, uterus and faeces of animals.

 What are the Symptoms of Rickettsia or Q Fever?